Why rethink ‘security’?

 - We cannot expect to enjoy peace at home unless the same conditions exist abroad, but many actions taken in the name of national security—wars, arms sales, support for autocratic governments—routinely generate insecurity overseas, which then ‘blows back’, generating insecurity for everyone.
 One fundamental problem is that states tend to assume that the needs of people abroad are worth less than their own.

 - Real security exists when everyone can meet their basic needs; it is in the public interest.
 But the prevailing approach today is based on ‘national interests’, defined by the government, and skewed towards big business and a small social elite, rather than people in their communities.

 - A wide division between rich and poor is always bad for security, which depends on building societies that flourish equitably.
-Instead, richer states often try to control and dominate the world around them, then widens divisions between people.
+Instead, richer states often try to control and dominate the world around them.
+This further widens divisions between people.

 - Security strategy is decided by a small and exclusive group.
 Other voices are excluded, including those the strategy harms.